And this is from my heartFernando

 The chef’s knife is most effectively used in slicing or drawing motions, much as expert swordsmen use their weapons against enemies.
-In this style of cut, a smooth and uniform cutting edge does not perform as well as a more ragged, serrated edge as seen at the microscopic level.
-Therefore, there is little if any practical benefit (assuming beauty is not practical) to be obtained by sharpening a kitchen knife beyond 1,000 or 2,000 grit.
+In this style of cut, a smooth and uniform cutting edge does not perform as well as a more ragged, serrated edge at the microscopic level.
+Therefore, there is little if any practical benefit (assuming beauty is not practical) to be obtained by sharpening a kitchen knife beyond 1,000~3,000 grit.
 In fact, at least in Japan, these are the upper-limit of stones in daily use by professional chefs of all varieties.
 Yes, and that includes sushi chefs.

 But don’t misunderstand my point: In the case of both swords and yanagiba hocho knives, the bevel angle must be correct for both the blade being used and the material being cut, and the microscopic edge must be a clean intersection of planes.
 If you get these two factors wrong, a crescent wrench might work just as well.